1 Kings 4

 There is a buried irony in the word the King James calls presents.
 The Hebrew is minchah, the very word for the grain offering laid on the altar in worship.
 Here it names the tribute foreign kings carry to Solomon.
 The homage owed to God is flowing toward a man - and for now it looks like glory.
 The text lets the word sit without comment, but it has planted something.
 A throne that gathers what belongs to heaven is standing on ground more fragile than it appears.

 A vine takes years to bear; a fig tree, longer still.
 You do not plant them for a season of war or a life on the run.
 You plant them when you believe you will be here to taste the fruit, and that no one will come to take it.
-That is the whole picture of peace folded into this one verse - not the absence of trouble, but the freedom to put down roots and stay.
+That is the whole picture of peace folded into this one verse: the freedom to put down roots and stay.
 The prophets reached for exactly this image when they tried to describe the age to come, when none shall make them afraid (Micah 4:4).
-For one generation, under one wise king, Israel got to live inside the picture.
-It would not hold.
-The very thing piling up to make the kingdom feel safe was the thing that would one day pull it apart.

 Forty thousand stalls of horses.
 The number is meant to impress, and it does - until you remember a single sentence from the law a king of Israel was supposed to copy out in his own hand: he shall not multiply horses to himself (Deuteronomy 17:16).
-Horses meant chariots, and chariots meant a kingdom that trusts its own firepower instead of its God.
+Horses meant chariots, and chariots meant a kingdom leaning on its own firepower, trusting the arsenal over God.
 The wisest man alive read that line, knew it, and built the stalls anyway.
-Sit with how quietly it happens.
-There is no rebellion here, no defiant speech - just a slow accumulation that everyone around him would have called success.
-The peace is real.
-The provision is real.
-And the root of the undoing is already in the ground, looking exactly like a blessing.

 29And God gave Solomon wisdom and understanding exceeding much, and largeness of heart, even as the sand that is on the sea shore.
-30And Solomon's wisdom excelled the wisdom of all the children of the east country, and all the wisdom of Egypt.
+30And Solomon’s wisdom excelled the wisdom of all the children of the east country, and all the wisdom of Egypt.
 31For he was wiser than all men; than Ethan the Ezrahite, and Heman, and Chalcol, and Darda, the sons of Mahol: and his fame was in all nations round about.
-32And he spake three thousand proverbs: and his songs were a thousand and five.
-33And he spake of trees, from the cedar tree that is in Lebanon even unto the hyssop that springeth out of the wall: he spake also of beasts, and of fowl, and of creeping things, and of fishes.
-34And there came of all people to hear the wisdom of Solomon, from all kings of the earth, which had heard of his wisdom.

 Solomon spoke three thousand proverbs.
 The Book of Proverbs, attributed to Solomon, preserves only a portion of this vast wisdom.
-A proverb is not a rule; it is an observation - a distilled insight about how the world works, how people behave, what leads to flourishing and what leads to ruin.
+A proverb is an observation - a distilled insight about how the world works, how people behave, what leads to flourishing and what leads to ruin.
 Three thousand observations, drawn from a mind that has seen all aspects of creation and all types of human nature.
 This is wisdom in its full expression: the ability to name the patterns hidden in the chaos of life.

 The passage emphasizes that Solomon "spake of trees...and beasts, and fowl, and creeping things, and fishes."
 His wisdom includes what we would call natural science - the study of creation.
 This reflects an ancient understanding that wisdom meant understanding God's work in the world.
 To know the properties of cedar and hyssop, the behaviors of animals and fish, was to read the mind of the Creator as it was written in creation itself.
 Solomon's wisdom includes this comprehensive knowledge of how God ordered the world.